Q: Is a Food Safety Program necessary for my business?

 Q: My business already has a Food Safety Program, are we still at risk of liability?

 A: Possibly.
 Should a Food Safety incident arise, your current Food Safety Program will be subject to scrutiny.
 However a suitable and well applied Food Safety Program will help your business demonstrate that all due diligence was exercised to prevent a breach of the act.

-Q. How much will a ‘Tiny Tots’ or a ‘Seasons’ Food Safety Program for my Centre cost?
+Q. How much will a ‘CaterSafe’ Food Safety Program for my Business cost?

-A: CaterSafe Food Safety Programs offer exceptional value the all inclusive cost for a ‘Tiny Tot’ program is $1100.00 for ‘Seasons’ our range for Aged Care is $1500.OO Note: These costs exclude the cost of the ‘Notice of Written Advice’ or similar ‘Notice’ if it is required by State or local government.
+A: CaterSafe Food Safety Programs offer exceptional value ! for example the all inclusive cost for a ‘Tiny Tot’ program is $1200.00 for ‘Seasons’ our range for Aged Care the price may vary from $1500.00 to $1800.00 our other programs start from $1200.00 to $2800.00 the price points are dependent on the complexity of the program.
+Note: These costs exclude the cost of the ‘Notice of Written Advice’ or similar ‘Notice’ if it is required by State or local government.
 Please note this price may vary depending on State and Territory.
 Please Enquire for other ‘CaterSafe’ Food Safety Programs prices.

 Q: If I order a CaterSafe Food Safety program how long will it take to be completed and delivered?

 A: Approximately three to four weeks depending on workload.